 It can help identify your triggers with just hair samples.
-You can get up to 980+ health reports, including actionable steps for improving your diet and lifestyle.
+You can get up to 980+ health reports from the analysis using hair samples, including actionable steps for improving your diet and lifestyle.

 For the results you get, we think it’s worth every penny.
 In this review, we’ll deep-dive into 5Strands tests and reports so you’ll know what you’re paying for.

 We scanned through hundreds of customer reviews.
 Here’s a summary of what people keep saying about 5Strands:

 Don't miss out on the opportunity to learn more about yourself.
 Read our best DNA test page to find the best one for you.